 Spaces & Profiles

-Spaces and Profiles let you keep separate worlds in one browser — work and personal, a side project, a client, a research topic — without juggling windows or logging in and out.
+Spaces and Profiles let you keep separate worlds in one browser, whether that is work and personal, a side project, a client, or a research topic, without juggling windows or signing in and out.
 They are two layers that do different jobs, and Phi keeps them simple by letting one sit on top of the other.

 The two layers